Real-4339/UDTP/README.md

-# Communicator
+# Reliabel Data Transfer Protocol
-Communicator with own protocol on application level with UDP as L3 level of TCP/IP model
+Relialbe data-transfer P2P application with UDP as L3 level of TCP/IP model.

 ## How to run